brookebradley31/cyclistic-case-study/README.md

 These insights allow Cyclistic to design marketing strategies to convert casual riders to annual members.

-The data-driven recommendations I suggest for Cyclistic are a weekend memberships to capture the weekend rider demographic, summer promotions to secure year-round customers, and expanding bike stations to allow for more casual members to use the bikes for commuting.
+The data-driven recommendations I suggest for Cyclistic are weekend memberships to capture the weekend rider demographic, summer promotions to secure year-round customers, and expanding bike stations to allow for more casual members to use the bikes for commuting.

-This project served as the capstone of my Google Data Analytics Certificate, refining my ability to clean and organize data for analysis, complete analysis and calculations using SQL, and

-handle complex data cleaning, rigorous statistical validation, and the creation of executive-level visualizations that translate technical findings into clear stakeholder recommendations.
+This project served as the capstone of my Google Data Analytics Certificate, refining my ability to clean and organize data for analysis, complete analysis and calculations using SQL, and create data visualizations using Tableau to translate technical findings into clear stakeholder recommendations.